Prerequisite/Corequisite Key

 4 credit hours

-Research Methods is a comprehensive analysis of the design of experiments and the methods used in psychological research.
+Research Methods is a comprehensive analysis of the design and methods used in psychological research.
 Students will review published research findings and methods in major topic areas in experimental psychology.
 Laboratory work is included in this course.

 PSYCH 303